gupta-himanshu/scala-for-beginners/Important-Points2.md

 is to add a leading underscore to the parameter name, so if you want to manually create a getter method called name , use the parameter name _name in the constructor, then declare your getter and setter methods according to the Scala conventions.

+31. the recipe for overriding default getter and setter methods is:
+a.
+Create a private var constructor parameter with a name you want to reference from within your class.
+In the example in the Solution, the field is named _name .
+b.
+Define getter and setter names that you want other classes to use.
+In the Solution the getter name is name , and the setter name is name_= (which, combined with Scala’s syntactic sugar, lets users write p.name = "Jony" ).
+c.
+Modify the body of the getter and setter methods as desired.